What to Expect

 Internationally Acclaimed Physicians

 The Massachusetts General Hospital Foot and Ankle service has always placed emphasis on clinical care, research and teaching.
 The service performs leading-edge clinical research and teaches residents and fellows of the Harvard Medical School.

 Our renowned surgical staff includes:

-- Anne Johnson, MD, is an accomplished surgeon and researcher who treats all foot and ankle disorders, including traumatic injuries and degenerative conditions
+- Holly Johnson, MD is an accomplished surgeon and researcher who treats all foot and ankle disorders, including traumatic injuries and degenerative conditions